 We aim to use positive methods to create and restore appropriate behaviours.
-Action curriculum

-Positive Behaviour Support ethos.
+Action that is solely disciplinary is not considered the right choice within our environment and Positive Behaviour Support ethos.

-Positive behaviours, social skills and emotional well-being are promoted within the effectiveness.
-This will be done through positive action based on Incident Reports and through ongoing feedback from staff and pupils/students.
+Positive behaviours, social skills and emotional well-being are promoted within the curriculum